-Psychologists, therapists, and psychiatrists have always had privacy in mind when treating clients.
-Ensuring confidentiality, locking paper notes, and sealing correspondence is part of delivering professional care while maintaining client trust and engagement.
+Psychologists, therapists, and psychiatrists always have privacy in mind when treating clients.
+Ensuring confidentiality, locking paper notes, and sealing correspondence are part of delivering professional care while maintaining client trust and engagement.

 HIPAA Compliant Notes: What Does It Mean?

 In traditional and e-mental health, clients’ privacy is protected by the Health Insurance Portability and Accountability Act (HIPAA).

 HIPAA regulations, which became legal under the 1996 Kassebaum-Kennedy bill, dictate standards for therapists and professionals relating to:

 - The security of stored mental healthcare information

 - The privacy of patient mental health records.

 Psychotherapy notes represent the most confidential healthcare information that a professional therapist creates and stores.
 They are classified as Protected Health Information (PHI) that HIPAA was designed to cover.